enciphers-team/mobXplore/readme.md

 		- General app info and Info.plist file.
 		- App Classes
 		- App Modules
+		- Files
 		- Storage Data like cookies, keychains, NSUserDefaults, etc
-		- Entitlements & URLs (Under Development)

-3. IPA Manager (Under Development)
+3. IPA Extractor
 	- Extract decrypted IPA of any installed application on the device.
-	- Get info and help for sideloading of IPA to device.

-4. Bypasses (Under Development)
-	- Get common bypasses just a click away.
-	- Option for adding custom bypass.
+4. Quick Security Scan
+	- A simple rule-based,runtime scanner.
+	- Scan any app installed on the device.

 ## Connecting Your Mobile Device